Punjabi dictionary: Scholarly analysis

 Punjabi lexicography still remains a nascent field lacking depth due to a variety of organizational and inherent factors.
 Punjabi dictionaries tend to over-represent nouns and under-represent other word classes, like verbs and adjectives.
 Punjabi lexicographers give little attention to compound or conjunct verbs.
 They also tend to group nouns together which may have subtle differences in nuance, misleading the readers into assuming they are the same.
 Punjabi dictionaries also often enforce particular grammatical gender of nouns and voices of verbs which are not so rigid in the actual language and can vary considerably.
 Punjabic tadbhavas (including the various patterns of word derivation) tend to be overlooked in Punjabi literature, including dictionaries, due to scholars pursuing literary formalism.
 In Pakistan, regional languages are neglected in the lexicographical field, with the number of dictionaries available for Punjabi (and Saraiki) lacking, despite the large amounts of people who speak these tongues.
+According to Kali Charan Bahl, newer Punjabi dictionaries repeat the same fundamental errors as older lexicographers.
+Sardar Muhammad Khan criticized the adoption of Hindi neologisms by Punjabi Sikh lexicographers in their dictionaries and believed it was causing a Hindization of the Punjabi language in India but also rejected the Urduization of the Punjabi language and its adoption of Urduisms in Pakistan.
+According to Basil Dogra, the lack of recent publications of comprehensive Punjabi dictionaries has led to the loss of lexical stock.